 Senatus Populusque RomanusThe empire was rife with symbolism and iconography that has truly stood the test of time.
 Unfortunately, some are virtually never used because, almost without exception, Hitler co-opted them for his Nazi regime, tainting them perhaps beyond redemption.
 Roman symbols include:

-"Two Caesars is one two many."While the image of The Caligula may linger in the popular imagination, Roman emperors varied from good and competent to ineffectual to monsters.
+"Two Caesars is one too many."While the image of The Caligula may linger in the popular imagination, Roman emperors varied from good and competent to ineffectual to monsters.
 The early emperors, starting with Augustus, largely kept republican institutions in place, cultivating the image of what we would call a constitutional monarchy.
 However, all real power lay with the emperor, as he had the personal loyalty of the legionsnote .
 Later on, during the third century, the emperors dropped the pretense of being Just the First Citizen and openly embraced autocratic rule.
 Their personal force of bodyguards, the Praetorian Guard, had a large role in both selecting and displacing them.
 Oh, and, just in case you did not know, Gaius Julius Caesar was not an emperor.
 He died almost 20 years before Rome became an empire, for that matter.
-It is true, though, that he played a critical role in helping Rome transition into an empire.
+It is true, though, that he was a monarch in all but name by the time he died, and played a critical role in helping Rome transition into an empire.
 Julio-Claudian dynasty

 Augustus(27 BC - 14 AD)The founder of the Roman Empire and its first emperor.
 Extremely ruthless and Machiavellian with his political rivals, he was benevolent with the general public.
 He began the Pax Romana and is widely revered for bringing peace to the Empire.
 Has his own page.